saifr1992/MapPanning/README.md

 ## How to run the app?

 Please use visual studio 2019,
-Useing map in IOS and Android https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/map/setup
+Using a map in IOS and Android https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/map/setup